webpro/programming-principles/README.md

 ## Keep things DRY

-Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.
+**Don't Repeat Yourself**: Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.

 Each significant piece of functionality in a program should be implemented in just one place in the source code.
 Where similar functions are carried out by